 It’s even worse when prospective clients ask what they can help with, often responding with a fire hose of options, overwhelming the prospect, and devaluing each hard-earned skill in the eyes of the listener.

 The truth is, their lifetime of experience and exceptional talents has afforded them the ability to help with so much.
 The trouble is, without limiting their scope, they’ll get to support very few and even less at the dollars they deserve.

 I know it sounds counterintuitive.
 But the secret to higher rates, more clients, and a far less stressful life as a coach is specializing.

 Shelly is an excellent example of this.

 She had to hustle and grind big time.
-She needed the revenue so badly that she constantly found herself pushing prospects, trying to convince them she could help (no matter what their problem was), and fighting on price again and again.
+She needed the revenue so severely that she constantly found herself pushing prospects, trying to convince them she could help (no matter what their problem was), and fighting on price again and again.

 And once she sold something, the stress climbed even higher.
-Because most engagements were one-off issues, she was all her spare time planning and writing the curriculum (and not getting paid for any of it).
+Because most engagements were one-off issues, she used all her spare time planning and writing the curriculum (and not getting paid for any of it).

 When we met, she was exhausted and had even started looking at local job listings, wondering how she could give up on her dream and go back to working for someone else.